Skip to content

 Understanding these triggers does not make you immune, but it does create a pause.
 When you feel urgency, that is precisely the moment to slow down and verify independently.

-Accounts with weak or reused passwords remain vulnerable to brute force attacks, where automated tools cycle through thousands of password combinations.
-The practice of using the same password across multiple platforms compounds this risk: a breach at one site exposes credentials that attackers then try systematically across every major platform.
+Accounts with weak or reused passwords remain vulnerable to brute-force attacks, in which automated tools cycle through thousands of password combinations.
+The practice of using the same password across multiple platforms compounds this risk: a breach at one site exposes credentials that attackers then try systematically across every major platform, a pattern sometimes called credential stuffing.

 How to Secure Your Social Media Accounts